 - Division of Quality Assurance - Nursing Homes introduction

 - Nursing Home Reimbursement webpage

 - Methods of Implementation and Medicaid Handbook:

-- Methods Of Implementation For Wisconsin Medicaid Nursing Home Payment Rates For The Period July 1, 2013 Through June 30, 2014 (ForwardHealth portal)
+- Methods Of Implementation For Wisconsin Medicaid Nursing Home Payment Rates (ForwardHealth portal)

 - Medicaid Online Handbook (ForwardHealth portal)